 So why offer so many different ways to do the same thing?
 Why not just show you the "best" way and leave it at that?
 Well, how can you know that one way is the best way if it's the only way you know?
 As with all of our tutorials here at Photoshop Essentials, our goal is not to give you step-by-step Photoshop recipes full of the "how" but none of the "why".
 We want to teach you Photoshop, and that means understanding how Photoshop works.
 Not all of the black and white conversion methods explained here are ones you'll end up wanting to use, but each one offers a view of Photoshop from a different angle, an opportunity to explore Photoshop from a different side.
 We're often forced to think like Photoshop when working on our images, so the more we understand how Photoshop's view of the world differs from our own, the more we (and our images) benefit!

 In these tutorials, you'll learn how to hide the color in an image, how to desaturate the color, how to separate the color from the brightness values, and how to simply toss the color information away!
 You'll learn how to map the original colors in a photo to a black-to-white gradient, how to view and compare color channels, how to create new Photoshop documents from individual color channels, how to mix color channels together, and more!
-We'll even see how to restore a subtle amount of the original color in a photo which can sometimes be more interesting than a straight black and white conversion.Get the PDF version of this tutorial!
+We'll even see how to restore a subtle amount of the original color in a photo which can sometimes be more interesting than a straight black and white conversion.Get all of our tutorials as print-ready PDFs!

 Coming To Terms With Black And White

 Before we begin our journey through these tutorials, we should take a moment to clear up some terminology.
 What most of us think of as "black and white" images are actually, technically speaking, Grayscale images.
 They're called Grayscale because they're made up not only of black and white but also many shades of gray in between.
 Here's the photo I'll be using throughout these tutorials: